Jack Brisco: Early years (1965–1969)

-Brisco grew up idolizing Danny Hodge and had wanting to also be a professional wrestler.
+Brisco grew up idolizing Danny Hodge and wanted to be a professional wrestler.
 Hodge had ties to Leroy McGuirk, a local promoter who contacted Brisco in his senior year.
 McGuirk helped Brisco get started in his professional wrestling career, leading to Brisco wrestling Ronnie Garvin for his first match.
 At the start of his career, he wrestled around Oklahoma for around a year then he went to the Tennessee territory to work for Nick Gulas for four weeks.
 Brisco returned to Oklahoma then went on to have stints in Texas and Australia.

 Brisco's first documented professional wrestling championship reign began on October 16, 1965, when he defeated Don Kent to win the NWA Missouri Junior Heavyweight Championship.
 He held the belt for less than a month, and regained it in November by defeating Kent again.
 Around this time, Brisco also wrestled for NWA Tri-State.
 While there, he won a couple of state titles (the Oklahoma Heavyweight Championship and the Arkansas Heavyweight Championship).
 He also won his first tag team title in this promotion, teaming with Haystacks Calhoun for his first reign as co-holder of the Tri-State version of the NWA United States Tag Team Championship.
 He later held the title again, as he teamed with Gorgeous George, Jr. to win the belts on May 9, 1967.